Conference of Badasht: Leading figures and events

-According to Moojan Momen the accusation that there was some immorality among the Babis at the conference following the abrogation of the Islamic Sharia is confirmed by some Bábí and Baháʼí sources.
+According to Moojan Momen, the accusation of immorality among the Babis is confirmed by some Bábí and Baháʼí sources.
 Mongol Bayat refers to the accusations of immorality at the conference as "grossly exaggerated", though she echoes that there was "mischief which a few of the irresponsible among the adherents of the Faith had sought".
 According to Peter Smith, some followers of the new faith "openly broke with Islamic practice, either to 'gratify their selfish desires', or as a deliberate act to proclaim the new day."

 After Táhirih and Quddús reconciled their differences the two departed from Badasht riding in the same howdah.
 When they neared the village of Níyálá, the local mullá, outraged at seeing an unveiled woman sitting next a group of men and chanting poems aloud, led a mob against them.
 Several people died in the resulting clash and the Bábís were forced to disperse in different directions.
 Quddús eventually traveled to where Mullá Husayn was, at Shrine of Tabarsi where important events unfolded.
 Táhirih was arrested and held in Tehran.